amy-ww/chatroom_game_cpsc210/README.md

-# My Personal Project: A White Day Love Story
+# My Personal Project: ChatAway

 ## What will the application do?

-*A White Day Love Story* is a short, decision-based game that will hopefully allow you to experience a simple love story between two university students on White Day.
+*ChatAway* is a short, decision-based game that will hopefully allow you to experience the possibilities of finding love online using a fictional chatroom service called ChatAway.
 Pick the right choices to get the best ending!
 <br> <br>
-(White Day is a holiday in Japan that occurs on March 14, that is similar to Valentine's Day.
-For many people, it is a second chance to profess their love.)

 ## Who will use it?
 Anyone who is looking to play a short game.